HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Experimental Setup

 \paragraph{Statistical baselines.}

 These methods represent simple distributional checks that are widely used in practice.
-They include a Z Score detector that flags observations with absolute z score greater than 3 for either discharge or stage, an Interquartile Range (IQR) rule that flags values outside the interval $[Q_1 - 1.5 \times \text{IQR}, Q_3 + 1.5 \times \text{IQR}]$, and a Moving Average Residual detector that uses a centered 7 day window and flags points whose residuals exceed 3 standard deviations of the rolling window.
-Together these capture point wise outliers and deviations from local temporal context.
+They include a Z-Score detector that flags observations with absolute z-score greater than 3 for either discharge or stage, an Interquartile Range (IQR) rule that flags values outside the interval $[Q_1 - 1.5 \times \text{IQR}, Q_3 + 1.5 \times \text{IQR}]$, and a Moving Average Residual detector that uses a centered 7-day window and flags points whose residuals exceed 3 standard deviations of the rolling window.
+Together these capture pointwise outliers and deviations from local temporal context.

 \paragraph{Unsupervised machine learning.}